RMNCLDYO/Google-Search-API-Wrapper/README.md

 - Error handling for missing credentials or invalid queries.

 ## Prerequisites
-- `Python 3.x`
+- Python 3.x
-- An API Key for Google's Custom Search JSON API and a CX id for Google's Programmable Search Engine
+- An API Key for Google's Custom Search JSON API

 ## Installation
 To use this wrapper, clone the repository and install dependencies: